adopted-ember-addons/ember-data-factory-guy/README.md

  - [`FactoryGuy.make`](#factoryguymake)
    - Loads a model instance into the store
+   - makes a fragment hash ( if it is a model fragment )
  - [`FactoryGuy.makeNew`](#factoryguymakenew)
    - Create a new model instance but doesn't load it to the store
  - [`FactoryGuy.makeList`](#factoryguymakelist)